Dog fighting: United States

 In 1817, the bull and terrier crossbreeds were brought to America and dog fighting slowly became part of American culture.
 Yet, though historical accounts of dog fighting in America can be dated back to the 1750s, it was not until the end of the Civil War (1861–1865) that widespread interest and participation in the blood sport began in the United States.
-For instance, in 1881, the Mississippi and Ohio railroads advertised special fares to a dog fight in Louisville; public forums such as Kit Burns' Tavern, "The Sportman's Hall," in Manhattan regularly hosted matches.
+For instance, in 1881, the Mississippi and Ohio railroads advertised special fares to a dog fight in Louisville; public forums such as Kit Burns' Tavern, "The Sportman's Hall", in Manhattan regularly hosted matches.
 Many of these dogs thrown into the "professional pits" that flourished during the 1860s came from England and Ireland — where citizens had turned to dogs when bull-baiting and bear-baiting became illegal in their countries.

 In 20th century America, despite the expansion of laws to outlaw dog fighting, dog fighting continued to flourish underground.
 Aiding in the expansion of dog fighting were the police and firemen, who saw dog fighting as a form of entertainment amongst their ranks.
 In fact, the Police Gazette served as a go-to source for information about where one could attend a fight.
 When Henry Bergh, who started the American Society for the Prevention of Cruelty to Animals (ASPCA), witnessed police involvement in these fights, he was motivated to seek and receive authority for the ASPCA Humane Law Enforcement Agents to have arresting power in New York.
 Additionally, Bergh's 1867 revision to New York's animal cruelty law made all forms of animal fighting illegal.
 However, According to the ASPCA website, the Humane Law Enforcement department of ASPCA has been disbanded and NYPD has taken over its duty.
 As laws were passed to outlaw the activity, high-profile organizations, such as the United Kennel Club, who once endorsed the sport by formulating rules and sanctioning referees, withdrew their endorsement.

-On July 8, 2009, the ASPCA also participated in one of the largest federal dog fighting raids in U.S. history.
-Most of the dogs rescued were pit bulls (over 400 of them).
-This raid took place in eight states and had 26 arrests, of which two defendants are required to spend at least 10 years in prison.
+On July 8, 2009, one of the largest dog fighting raids in U.S. history occurred.
+Law enforcement seized over 350 dogs, mostly pit bulls, and arrested 26 people across eight states.
+Most of the dogs were expected to have to be euthanized, as their harsh upbringing did not prepare them to be able to be safely placed in an adoptive home.